List of tallest buildings in New York City

-New York City is the most populous city in the United States, with a metropolitan area population of over 19 million as of 2025.
+New York City is the most populous city in the United States, with a metropolitan area population of over 20 million as of 2026.
 Its skyline is one of the largest in the world, and the largest in the United States, in North America, and in the Western Hemisphere.
-Throughout the 20th century, New York City's skyline was by far the largest in the world.
-New York City is home to more than 7,000 completed high-rise buildings of at least 35 m, of which at least 102 are taller than 650 ft.
+Throughout most of the 20th century, New York City's skyline was by far the largest in the world.
+New York City is home to more than 7,000 completed high-rise buildings of at least 35 m, of which at least 106 are taller than 650 ft.
 The tallest building in New York is One World Trade Center, which rises 1776 ft.
 The 104-story skyscraper also stands as the tallest building in the United States, the tallest building in the Western Hemisphere, and the seventh-tallest building in the world.

 The city is home to many of the earliest skyscrapers, which began to appear towards the end of the 19th century.
-A major construction boom in the 1920s saw the completion of some of the tallest skyscrapers in the world at the time, including the Chrysler Building in 1930 and the Empire State Building in 1931 in Midtown Manhattan.
+A major construction surge in the 1920s saw the completion of some of the tallest skyscrapers in the world at the time, including the Chrysler Building in 1930 and the Empire State Building in 1931 in Midtown Manhattan.
 At 1250 ft and 102-stories, the Empire State Building stood as the tallest building in the world for almost four decades; it remains among the city's most recognizable skyscrapers today.
 Following a lull in skyscraper development during the 1930s to 1950s, construction steadily returned.
 The Empire State Building was dethroned as the world's tallest building in 1970, when the 1368 ft North Tower of the original World Trade Center surpassed it.
 The North Tower, along with its twin the South Tower, held this title only briefly as they were both surpassed by the Willis Tower (then Sears Tower) in Chicago in 1973.
 The Twin Towers remained the tallest buildings in New York City until they were destroyed in the September 11 attacks in 2001.